rgreenblatt/multi_hop/write_up.md

 Thus, I overall think Leo's prediction was wrong and both markets should resolve to yes: LLMs can now compose facts well enough to get both of these questions right and it looks like performance on latent multi-hop reasoning has been improving and will continue to improve.

 Code for these experiments can be found in a separate repo at [github.com/rgreenblatt/compose_facts](https://github.com/rgreenblatt/compose_facts).
+I've removed the datasets to reduce leakage, but you can regenerate them using `python3 create_compositional_dataset.py -n 300 && python3 create_compositional_dataset.py -n 300 --element-names`.
+PLEASE DON'T PUBLICLY POST THIS DATASET INCLUDING BY PUSHING IT TO GITHUB.
+(I also removed the correct answer in the "run_manifold_eval.py" file, you can manually edit this back in to run this file.)
+The [write_up.md](https://github.com/rgreenblatt/compose_facts/blob/master/write_up.md) file in this repo discusses more details of the dataset.

 ## Appendix: The effect of problem repeats and few-shots on these fact composition questions